Street Profits: Debut and NXT Tag Team Champions (2016–2019)

-On the May 1, 2019 episode of NXT, The Viking Raiders (Erik and Ivar) vacated the NXT Tag Team Championship, but were immediately challenged by the Street Profits.
-The match ended in a disqualification after The Forgotten Sons and Oney Lorcan and Danny Burch got involved.
-A four-way tag team ladder match for the NXT Tag Team Championship was scheduled for NXT TakeOver: XXV between the Street Profits, Lorcan and Burch, The Forgotten Sons, and The Undisputed Era (Kyle O'Reilly and Bobby Fish).
+On the May 1, 2019 episode of NXT, The Viking Raiders (Erik and Ivar) vacated the NXT Tag Team Championship, but were immediately challenged by The Street Profits.
+The match ended in a disqualification after Oney Lorcan and Danny Burch, and The Forgotten Sons (Jaxson Ryker, Steve Cutler, and Wesley Blake) got involved.
+A four-way tag team ladder match for the NXT Tag Team Championship was scheduled for NXT TakeOver: XXV between The Street Profits, Lorcan and Burch, The Forgotten Sons, and The Undisputed Era (Kyle O'Reilly and Bobby Fish).
 At NXT TakeOver: XXV on June 1, they won the NXT Tag Team Championship for the first time.
-On the July 10 episode of NXT, Street Profits retained the titles against Lorcan and Burch, but on the August 15 tapings of NXT, they lost the NXT Tag Team Championship to O'Reilly and Fish.
+On the July 10 episode of NXT, The Street Profits retained the titles against Lorcan and Burch, but on the August 15 tapings of NXT, they lost the NXT Tag Team Championship to O'Reilly and Fish.
 During this time, they started appearing on Raw in various backstage segments, a move that was said to be done in order to appeal to younger audiences.
 It was clarified by Dave Meltzer that the team were still NXT wrestlers and that this was not an official move to Raw.